AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

 Stars, death star, explosion changing colours.
 Star moving towards.
 Death star rotating.
+Death star explodes after 15 seconds.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?